Oracleo/GRC-P4-Security-Control-Monitoring-Splunk/docs/10-Residual-Risk-Assessment.md

-# 10. Residual Risk Assessment & Post-Remediation Analysis
+# 10. Residual Risk Assessment

 Once a GRC analyst identifies vulnerabilities and recommends controls, the ultimate goal is to reduce risk to an **acceptable residual level** (within the organization's risk appetite).
 This document assesses the remaining risk *after* the recommended controls from `06-Remediation-Tracker.md` have been implemented.

-## 10.1 Risk Mitigation Status (Post-Implementation)
+## 10.1 Risk Mitigation Status

 | Original Finding | Mitigating Control Applied | Residual Risk Status |
 |:---|:---|:---:|